matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 The system processes gas estimation for transactions implicitly.
 However, it is also possible to implement the gas estimation processes explicitly.

 :::tip L1 to L2 gas estimation for transactions
-- Gas is measured in amount and not ERC20 token value so actual costs can vary.
+- Basic costs are measured in number of gas, not in ERC20 token value, so actual cost depends on the transaction gas price.
 - The transaction process requires the current L1 gas price, transaction base cost, and transaction gas limit which defines the maximum amount of gas a transaction can consume.
 :::